-We have been to Baltimore numerous times, Nancy especially as it was part of her sales territory with Parade Magazine many years ago, and the location of countless conferences for decades.
+We have been to Baltimore numerous times, Nancy especially as it was part of her sales territory with Parade Magazine many years ago, and the location of countless conferences for decades after.
 It’s a city filled with great history and spirit.
-One of the cities most notable historic events is that the battle to defeat Fort McHenry during the Battle of Baltimore in 1814, that inspired Francis Scott Key to write “The Star Spangled Banner” here.
+One of the cities most notable historic events is the battle to defeat Fort McHenry during the Battle of Baltimore in 1814, that inspired Francis Scott Key to write “The Star Spangled Banner” here.
 When you approach Baltimore by water from June 1 – November 1, there is a special buoy (nicknamed “the Star Spangled Buoy”) placed near the Francis Scott Key Bridge with red and white stripes and a blue star-spangled top.
 The buoy is placed in the harbor (starboard side after you go under the bridge) to mark the spot Key wrote the anthem.
 He was a prisoner aboard a British barge, and during the battle, he was looking for the flag above Ft.
 McHenry.
 Unfortunately, we passed through too early to see the buoy this trip.

 Francis Scott Key Bridge